Sanquinary/discord-active-developer-badge-forever/README.md

    - Import this repo by clicking this button: [![Run on Repl.it](https://replit.com/badge/github/Sanquinary/discord-active-developer-badge-forever)](https://replit.com/new/github/Sanquinary/discord-active-developer-badge-forever)
    - You will need a Replit account.
 Sign up with Google/GitHub for quick registration.
 2. **Click the Run button**
-3. **Answer the 4 prompts**
+3. **Answer the 5 prompts**
-   - Answer the 4 prompts in the console in the bottom-right.
+   - Answer the 5 prompts in the console in the bottom-right.
    - Don't know the answers?
 No worries!
 Check the [Interactive Configuration](#interactive-configuration) section.
 4. **You're done!**
-   - Test your bot in your server by sending `/ping` or wait for the automatic monthly schedule.
+   - The bot should already have sent a command, if not use `/ping`
-   - The schedule to maintain active status is logged in the `schedule.json` file.
+   - The schedule to maintain active status is logged in `src/schedule.json`.
 5. **[Retrieving the Badge](#retrieving-the-badge)**

 ### Local Hosting (Option 2)